wcmc-its/ReCiter/README.md

 -->
 ## Getting Help

-Please email Jie Lin (jie265@gmail.com).
-We use the GitHub issues for tracking bugs and feature requests.

-- If it turns out that you may have found a bug, please [open an issue](#opening-issues)
+For help with ReCiter please email Jie Lin (jie265@gmail.com).
+You may expect a response within one to two business days.
+We use GitHub issues to track bugs and feature requests.
+If you find a bug, please contact Jie Lin or feel free to [open an issue](#opening-issues)

-## Opening Issues

-If you encounter a bug with ReCiter, we'd love to hear it.
-Please contact Jie Lin (jie265@gmail.com).

 ## Contributing